AttackPattern/CSharpAnalytics/README.md

 1. Pure C# - easy to debug, extend or port (no JavaScript, web views or DLLs)
 1. Feature rich - offline, configurable, OS stats
-1. Ease of use - add *two lines* to your WindowsStore app
+1. Ease of use - add *two lines* to your app for basic screen tracking

 Still not convinced?
 Check out [how we compare to the alternatives](https://github.com/AttackPattern/CSharpAnalytics/wiki/Comparison)

+### Isn't there an official Google client?

+Google produce a library for *reading* analytics data in .NET apps but not recording them.
+The is a project that tries to look official on CodePlex but it is not, does not buffer up analytics while offline and is incapable of reporting accurate OS version information.

 ## Platforms